Security model

 Onchain authorization

-- Scope.
+The following is based off the freeze/block interfaces we recommend implementing.- Scope.
 Predicate never holds asset-admin keys.
-Enforcement runs through the role you
+Enforcement runs through the role you grant —

 - Revocation.
 Authorization is revocable in a single transaction and verifiable on your own contract.